lestece/BIM-Dance-Studio/TESTING.md

 - The booking form inputs are rightly validated

 - The submit button in the booking form has been tested to make sure it links to the booking confirmation page.

+2) ## CODE VALIDATION

+All HTML for BIM Dance Studio website passes through the [W3C HTML validator](https://validator.w3.org/) with no errors or warnings.

 - ### W3C HTML VALIDATION RESULTS